Shared Leadership: The Debate and Its Impact on Team Processes

 Conflict resolution is another area where shared leadership shows promise.

-A Group & Organization Management study found that teams with shared leadership were better equipped to manage and resolve conflicts effectively.
+A Group & Organization Management study found that teams with shared leadership are better equipped to manage and resolve conflicts effectively.

 This is because shared leadership encourages open communication and collective problem-solving, which helps address issues before they escalate.